Collect more data and ensure a positive experience for your responders

-How to attract more customers to your survey.
+How to hook more customers to your survey

 ”Quality questions create a quality life.
 Successful people ask better questions, and as a result, they get better answers.” – Anthony Robbins

-‘Why would i need to ask questions’? you might ask.
+‘Why would I need to ask questions’? you might ask.
 The simple answer is that it can improve your relationship with your stakeholders.
 Stakeholders who you are dependent on to be successful.
 In any working relationship a good mutual understanding is beneficial, some would say it’s required, if the relationship is to last.
-Especially in current times where customers are empowered with social media and employee mobility have never been higher.
-The fields of Branding and Marketing are also more focused on including customers in the dialogue of positioning and value creation.
+Especially in current times where customers are empowered with social media and employee mobility has never been higher.
+The fields of Branding and Marketing focus on including customers in the dialogue of positioning and value creation.
 This is probably even more important as industries move more and more into ‘business as a service’.

 Continue reading →